The bullpen revolution has not been televised

 But I had less I wanted to say about the Rockies, so they're third.

-The lefty set-up man Jake McGee got one save, when the Dodgers sent two lefties and switch-hitter-but-better-against-righties Yasmani Grandal up in the ninth.
+The lefty setup man Jake McGee got one save, when the Dodgers sent two lefties and switch-hitter-but-better-against-righties Yasmani Grandal up in the ninth.
 I got excited thinking the Rockies were managing to the matchups, but nope.
 Holland was just unavailable that day.

 4-6.
 Orioles, Royals, Phillies